 1. For updating of the API invoker API list on the CAPIF, the API invoker triggers update API invoker API list request towards the CAPIF core function, providing the information to be updated (e.g. enroll new APIs, disenroll APIs).

 2. The CAPIF core function updates the API invoker API list of the requesting API invoker, according to the grant from the CAPIF administrator or the API management.
+For the disenrolled API(s), the authorization corresponding to the API invoker is revoked from CAPIF, if available.

 NOTE 1: Completion of updating process can require explicit grant by the CAPIF administrator or the API management, which is left out-of-scope of this solution.
 CAPIF can handle the grant process internally without the need of explicit grant by the CAPIF administrator.